rbergenl/_Alpha/developer/repos/ui/README.md

 Shared UI components, styleguide for ReactNative and Web.
 Place code snippets as well.

 - App: Use [NativeBase](https://nativebase.io/).
 It has platform or brand based theming and allows customisation; and has most stars on GitHub.
+    - To fix the error about `import type { KeyboardAwareInterface } from './KeyboardAwareInterface'` do the following:
+        - Run `expo customize:web` and choose to generate a `webpack.config.js`.
+        - Modify that file to change the argument `env` into `{...env,babel:{dangerouslyAddModulePathsToTranspile: ['@codler/react-native-keyboard-aware-scroll-view'] }}`
 - Web: Use [React Bootstrap](https://react-bootstrap.github.io/).
 It is an industry standard for many years.

 Keep this library as thin as possible.